-Ned Manning is a writer, actor and educator.
+Ned Manning is a writer, actor and teacher.

-His first work of non fiction, Playground Duty, a celebration of the highs and lows of a teaching career, was published in 2012 by NewSouth Books.
+Ned’s first work of non fiction, Playground Duty, (NewSouthBooks) is a celebration of the teaching profession and a survival guide for young teachers.

-As an actor, Ned has appeared in some of Australia’s most loved film, television and theatre productions including Looking for Alibrandi, Offspring, The Shiralee, Bodyline and Aftershocks.
+As an actor, Ned has appeared in some of Australia’s most loved film, television and theatre productions including: Looking for Alibrandi, Offspring, The Shiralee, Bodyline and Aftershocks.
 He starred in the 1980’s cult classic Dead End Drive-In.
 His latest appearance was in the 2014 feature film, The Menkoff Method.